 Massage Therapy Insurance

 Before becoming a massage therapist, you’ll want to look into insurance policies.
-This step is important to do beforehand because you should have massage therapy insurance during your time as a student.
 While you’re learning the tricks of the trade, you’ll want to make sure you have coverage in case an accident occurs.
 Having insurance provides a financial safety net and helps you work with peace of mind.
 You never plan on an accident happening, but they still occur.
 To learn more about liability risks massage therapists face, take a look at this blog.

-Beauty and Bodywork Insurance offers professional massage therapy insurance for $96 per year, and student massage therapy insurance for $67 per year.
+Beauty and Bodywork Insurance offers professional massage therapy insurance for $96 per year.
 BBI covers several different types of massage—from deep tissue and Swedish, to chair, hot stone, and more, you receive the coverage you need.
 If you have any questions about our policies, feel free to reach out to our licensed insurance agents.

 Independent Massage Therapist